Garret Graves: Tenure

-In April 2017, Graves became engaged in a public dispute with Louisiana Governor John Bel Edwards about the disbursement of federal assistance for Louisiana's 2016 flooding victims.
-Graves, who had been mentioned as a potential challenger to Edwards in the 2019 gubernatorial election, claimed that he was "focused on flood recovery ... none of the governor's talk is helping flood victims."
+In April 2017, Graves became engaged in a public dispute with Louisiana governor John Bel Edwards about the disbursement of federal assistance for Louisiana's 2016 flooding victims.
+Graves, who had been mentioned as a potential challenger to Edwards in the 2019 gubernatorial election, said that he was "focused on flood recovery ... none of the governor's talk is helping flood victims."
 Edwards attributed the delay in disbursement of the funds, which began on April 10, to the state's financial shortfall, which prevented the quick retaining of a disaster management firm.
 Edwards's executive counsel, Matthew Block, explained that the state had no money in 2016 to pay the contractor.
 Edwards projected a $440 million budget deficit for the fiscal year that began on July 1, 2017.

+On January 6, 2021, Graves voted to object to the results of the 2020 election in Pennsylvania.

+In January 2023 following the Republican takeover of the House of Representatives, Graves was a key ally of Kevin McCarthy in helping him be elected speaker of the House.
+McCarthy then gave him a leadership post: coordinating strategy among the five factions or "Five Families" within the Republican caucus.
+However, once McCarthy was ousted, Graves lost a lot of power and influence, culminating in retirement when it became clear the new district would be demographically unfavorable and he could not run in adjacent districts.

+Graves was tapped to lead the Republican side in negotiations over the 2023 United States debt-ceiling crisis.
+Counselor to the president Steve Ricchetti, Office of Management and Budget Director Shalanda Young, and legislative affairs director Louisa Terrell were tapped to lead the Democratic side.

+As a "parting gift" to the 118th Congress, Graves united with also-retiring Abigail Spanberger to complete a discharge petition to force through a Social Security bill, a move that antagonized the Conference leadership.

 Committee assignments

+Graves served on the following committees: